 Tuning the JVM

-The hardware requirements for the Alfresco repository, and Explorer and Share, are variable and depend on the number of concurrent users that access the system.
+The hardware requirements for the Alfresco repository and Share are variable and depend on the number of concurrent users that access the system.
 You can tune the memory and garbage collection parameters for the JVM to be appropriate for your situation.
-This section suggests metrics and estimates, but your system may vary.

 Command line configuration